Dispute Resolution & Conflict Management Graduate Studies

 Sorry, there are no programs matching your selected criteria.
 Please adjust your selections.

-Because conflict is a natural and recurring part of all aspects of society, students from all walks of life benefit from a Master of Arts in the study of conflict management.
-Dispute resolution skills can enhance current career paths or launch new careers.
+Because conflict is a natural and recurring part of all aspects of society, students from all walks of life benefit from a Master of Arts in the study of dispute resolution and conflict management.
+These skills can enhance current career paths or launch new careers.

-Rooted in the social and behavioral sciences, the curriculum provides in-depth study of conflict theory with options for specialization in traditional conflict management, organizational conflict, and international conflict resolution as they apply to business, family, education, public policy, religion, law and healthcare.
+Rooted in the social and behavioral sciences, the curriculum provides in-depth study of conflict theory with options for concentration in alternative dispute resolution, organizational transformation and conflict management, executive coaching, and healthcare collaboration and conflict engagement as they apply to business, family, education, public policy, religion, law and healthcare.
+Field-based opportunities in a variety of settings further enhance the skills of dispute resolution and conflict management.

-Because conflict is a natural and recurring part of all aspects of society, training in dispute resolution can enhance the lives of individuals in a variety of professions and industries.
+Because conflict is a natural and recurring part of all aspects of society, training in dispute resolution and conflict management can enhance the lives of individuals in a variety of professions and industries.

-The 21-credit-hour program offers a solid foundation in conflict theory and skill development.
-Students learn the skills of negotiation, problem solving, mediation, arbitration, and systems design through classroom instruction that includes role-playing.
-Field-based opportunities in clinical settings further enhance the skills of conflict resolution.
+The seven-course program offers a solid foundation in conflict theory and skill development.
+Students learn the skills of negotiation, problem solving, mediation, arbitration, and systems design through classroom instruction that includes simulations.

 This program is designed for physicians, healthcare administrators, nurses, healthcare human-resource professionals, and those who seek healthcare leadership roles.